JohnnyInSnow/co-android-project/README.md

-# action-bar-implement branch
-1041 android development and media
+#1041 android development and media

 #Process and checkpoint